 I realise I'm writing to two groups of people:

 Another appliance is the Mockmill.
 It comes in two sizes.
 It's a good deal cheaper at around $350, no longer using a new wood casing.
 I haven't seen one myself but all the reports are very encouraging.
 This is the wheat grinder for the future.

 The cost of making your own homemade bread is obviously dependent on where you live.

-If you bake on say 300 days of the year, the saving for those who are already making their own bread but using the grain from the flour mills will be about $100 per year, should they purchase an electric flour mill.
+If you bake on say 300 days of the year, the saving for those who are already making their own bread but using the commercial product will be about $100 per year, should they purchase an electric flour mill.

 The annual saving would be R5475, or $391.

 Add to that, if you are enjoying the supermarket loaf, most advice would be to take calcium tablets plus vitamin E softgels @ $70 + $40 per year,

 And that does not include all the other vitamins, minerals and smart bran.

 Suddenly the electric flour mill does not look so expensive; if you use it.
 At Chiropractic Help, I give it a 100% endorsement; there can be no better way to spend 6 minutes a day improving the health of your family.
 It is not fattening despite the protestations of the ketogenic folk and tastes simply wonderful.

 Once slice at each meal is enough; two will make you feel stuffed.